asfritecx/21064348DevOpsProject/README.md

-﻿This Public Repository is for my Final Project for DevOps For RP
+﻿This Public Repository is for my Final Project for Cloud Management For RP
 ===========

 The project utilizes Docker Containers running on Azure App Services along with a Azure MySQL Database.